aSpired92/mockingpy/README.md

 # mockingpy

-Python (3.11

-FIXED) mocking server based on FastApi and Faker
+Python 3.11 mocking server based on FastApi and OpenAPI libraries